MauricePascal/ViewSQL/README.md

 _There's nothing to see yet_

 ## Downloads
-Visit [the project homepage](https://mauricepascal.github.io/ViewSQL/downloads.html) to get the download files
+Visit <a href="https://mauricepascal.github.io/ViewSQL/downloads.html">the project homepage</a> to get the download files

 ## Setup
 _There's nothing to see yet_